IGH Gender, Sex and Health Research Skills Development Award Program (2014/2015)

 The mission of CIHR's Institute of Gender and Health (IGH) is to foster research excellence regarding the influence of gender and sex on the health of women and men throughout life and to apply these research findings to identify and address pressing health challenges.
 The aim of IGH's Gender, Sex and Health Research Skills Development Award Program is to build research capacity by providing graduate students and postdoctoral fellows with funding for gender, sex and health research skills acquisition.
 These skills may be acquired outside the applicant's home institution through participation in specialized courses or through training with an expert researcher, knowledge user, or research team.
 Experts may be from within or outside the applicant's discipline.

-Graduate students and postdoctoral fellows from all disciplines whose research has a substantive focus on gender and/or sex and health are eligible to apply for this award, worth up to $5,000.
-"Substantive" means that gender and/or sex are an integral aspect of the applicant's program of research.
+Whether training in the area of biomedical, clinical, health systems or population health research, all trainees (graduate students and postdoctoral fellows) who bring a substantive focus on gender, sex and health to their research are encouraged to apply for this award, worth up to $5,000.
+"Substantive" means that gender and/or sex are an integral aspect of the applicant's program of research and proposed training activity.
 For information on integrating gender and/or sex into research designs, please refer to the CIHR Gender, Sex and Health Research Guide and the IGH Gender, Sex and Health Research Casebook.

 Trainees seeking funds for conference travel or to support knowledge translation activities should consult IGH’s Institute Community Support Program page.